SteliosGian/churn-engineering/README.md

 ### Prerequisites

-Docker must be installed in order to run the project with Docker.
-Otherwise, it can be ran by running the python scripts (train.py/predict.py) individually.
+<a href="https://www.docker.com/" target="_blank">Docker</a> must be installed in order to run the project with Docker.
+Otherwise, it can be ran
+by running the python scripts (train.py/predict.py) individually.